getsentry/eng-pipes/README.md

 - Set up [Ngrok](https://ngrok.io/) to redirect calls to your localhost
   - `ngrok http 3000` --> Grab the URL ngrok gives you (e.g. `https://6a88fe29c5cc.ngrok.io`)
 - Create a new Slack workspace from the Slack app (e.g. `Sentry (testing)`)
-- Create a [new Slack App](https://api.slack.com/apps?new_app=1) that matches the settings of the production bot
+- Create a [new Slack App](https://api.slack.com/apps?new_app=1) that matches the settings of the production app
   - The prompt will ask you to associate to a workspace (use the new workspace)
 - Follow the steps of "Development & tests" to get the server running
   - It will fail since you don't yet have all the env variables defined
 - Load the production Slack app side-by-side with your Slack app and make the settings match
   - Use https:// instead of http:// when adding URL callbacks
-  - You will need to add information to your `.env` file and reload your server (for the new env vars to apply)
-  - You will have to work back and forth until you figure it out
+  - You will need to add information to your `.env` file and reload your server (for the new env vars to apply).
+You will have to this back and forth until you make it work
-  - You need to make changes in:
+  - You need the same settings in:
     - Basic Information
     - App Home
     - Interactivity & Shortcuts